MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-remote-gateway-with-alliance-connect-virtual-gateway-content.md

 - ExpressRoute can be used to connect the customer's on-premises to Azure over a private connection.
 - Site-to-site VPN can be used to connect the customer's on-premises to Azure over the internet.
-- Using Remote Desktop Protocol (RDP) over the internet to connect customers (Azure Bastion can be utilized for the same).The customer's Azure environment can be peered.
+- Remote Desktop Protocol (RDP) can be used over the internet to connect customers (Azure Bastion can be utilized for the same).
+The customer's Azure environment can be peered.

 ![Diagram that shows three connectivity methods.](media/secure-zone-alliance-connect-virtual.png)